Loan Modification Beats Foreclosure

 Foreclosures are as damaging to your lender as they are to you.
 It may benefit them now, but it will eventually weigh them down.
 Investors don’t want to deal with banks that have too many foreclosures on their books.
 If they grant you a loan modification instead, your payments will keep showing up on their records instead of being written off as bad debt.
 If your loan modification includes a principal reduction, it will increase overall appeal of the lender’s portfolio to investors.

 Unfortunately, this doesn’t make it easier to convince your lender.
 You are still considered a liability and you need to prove you can maintain your future mortgage payments.
-An experienced foreclosure defense attorney is in the best position to convince your lender that loan modification is their best alternative.
+That’s why an experienced foreclosure defense and loan modification attorney is in the best position to convince your lender that loan modification is their best alternative.